cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Execution Environment

-In order to specify where to execute a particular task you can choose from variety of options by defining one of the following fields of a `task`:
+In order to specify where to execute a particular task you can choose from a variety of options by defining one of the following fields for a `task`:

 Field Name                 | Computing Service                                     | Description
 -------------------------- | ----------------------------------------------------- | -----------------------